snoopysecurity/dvws-node/README.md

 ### Other Tasks To Complete:
-* Dockerize DVWS
-* Write Challenge Solution Wiki
+* Complete writing Challenge Solution Wiki
-* Default Error Handling Pages

 ## Any Questions